lukaszwilisowski/domain-repository-example/postgresql/README.md

 Use `IDomainRepository`\* interface in places, where you would previously use Mongoose collection or TypeORM repository.
 Type it explicitly with your standard and Attached model type.

-\*If you only need to read or write data you can also use narrowed versions of interfaces: `IReadDomainRepository` or `IWriteDomainRepository` (SOLID's Interface segregation principle).

 ```typescript
 import { IDomainRepository } from 'domain-repository';